MicrosoftDocs/winrt-api/windows.ui.uiautomation/automationelement_executablefilename.md

 ## -description

-Gets the application that the element belongs to, even for a remote application (one that isn’t running on the local machine).
+Gets the filename of the UI Automation provider's executable that the element belongs to.

 ## -property-value

+The filename of the UI Automation provider's executable that the element belongs to.

 ## -remarks